JoshOrndorff/recipes/text/3-entrees/kitchen-node.md

 We begin by invoking the
 [`native_executor_instance!` macro](https://crates.parity.io/sc_executor/macro.native_executor_instance.html).
-This creates an executor which is responsible for executing transactions in the runtime and determining whether to run the native of wasm version of the runtime.
+This creates an executor which is responsible for executing transactions in the runtime and determining whether to run the native or Wasm version of the runtime.

 ```rust_ignore
 native_executor_instance!(